prajwalvp/Dracula/README.md

 Code written by Paulo Freire

-Some minor updates (and these better-than-nothing instructions) by Erik Madsen
+Some minor updates (and these better-than-nothing instructions) by Paulo Freire, based on initial description by Erik Madsen.

 ### Instructions (which assume familiarity with TEMPO)